Daniel Stern Net Worth 2026: Movies, TV Roles & Earnings Breakdown

 | Famous For | Home Alone, City Slickers, The Wonder Years |

-| Estimated Net Worth (2025) | $20 Million |
+| Estimated Net Worth (2026) | $20 Million |

-Early Life and Career Beginnings
+Early Life & Career Beginnings

-Breakthrough Success: Home Alone and Global Fame
+Breakthrough Success With Home Alone

 Why Home Alone mattered financially: